oroinc/platform/src/Oro/Bundle/CalendarBundle/Resources/doc/attendees.md

 * for sending notification in CRM side after event deleting, should use additional parameter in url: `notifyInvitedUsers` (example: DELETE /api/rest/latest/calendarevents/458?notifyInvitedUsers=true)
 * via API should send parameter `notifyInvitedUsers` to false

+#### AtendeeRelationManager

+In case it is desired to have additional entity relations with attendees (similar to users), this manager is place to update.

 ##API Example:

 Via API for Attendee you could use next fields: `email`, `status`,  `type`, `displayName`.